Skip to main content

 Arithmetic Section-Function of Arithmetic section is to perform arithmetic operations like addition, subtraction, multiplication and division.
 All complex operations are done by making repetitive use of above operations.

-Function of logic section is to perform logic operations such as comparing, selecting, matching and merging of data.
+Logic Section-Function of logic section is to perform logic operations such as comparing, selecting, matching and merging of data.

-This unit contains devices with the help of which we enter data into computer.
+Input Unit-This unit contains devices with the help of which we enter data into computer.
 This unit makes link between user and computer.
 The input devices translate the human being information into the form understandable by computer.

 Following are few of the important input devices, which are used in Computer Systems: